 Though he was born in Colorado, Mark spent many years in Los Angeles, where he was the music director for McClain Stevenson, the esteemed actor on the long running smash hit M*A*S*H. Mark recently played David Welsh's wedding (Welsh is the guitarist for the Grammy-nominated band, The Fray.)

-Throughout his illustrious career, Mark has gigged at the prestigious Beverly Wilshire Hotel, the Brown Palace Hotel, Westin Tabor Center, Ivory's Piano Bar, Mel's Bar and Grill, Steak au Poivre, the Burnsley Hotel, Baur's, and Bloom Restaurant.
+Throughout his illustrious career, Mark has gigged at the prestigious Beverly Wilshire Hotel, the Brown Palace Hotel, Westin Tabor Center, Ivory's Piano Bar, Mel's Bar and Grill, the Grand Hyatt, the Burnsley Hotel, Baur's, Dazzle, the Inverness Hotel, and The Black Crown where he was house pianist and director of music.

 Over the years, Mark has generated numerous local and national accolades.
 Penny Parker, columnist for the Rocky Mountain News, called Pressey a top ivory tickler, and Zagat Survey, in its United States Top Nightlife guide, hailed Pressey as a crooner who gets patrons humming with show tunes and hits by Elvis, Sinatra, Jimmy Buffet, and others.
 Colorado AvidGolfer magazine called Mark a pianist/vocalist extraordinaire and Sunset magazine wrote: His voice is stellar, his hands extraordinary, and with a songbook of over 5,000 titles, just try stumping him.

 In 1994, Mark formed the Mark Pressey Trio, a brilliant jazz act that played all over Denver.
 In 2000, the Mark Pressey Trio became MP3 with the release of Mark's first CD, Ciao Vino.
 In 2004, Mark released another CD, titled Music at Mel's, a selection of 15 tunes dedicated to the regulars at Mel's Bar and Grill, where Mark played for five years.
-In 2006, Mark released "Ain't it Grand," a compilation of some his favorite solo piano tunes.
-Mark and his trio play weddings, private parties, corporate events and club gigs, while Mark continues to also play solo.
+In 2006, Mark released "Ain't it Grand," a compilation of some his favorite solo piano tunes, and in 2011 "Daydream," another collection of solo piano.
+Mark and his trio play weddings, private parties, corporate events and clubs, while Mark continues to play solo gigs around Denver.